-Cogeco Communications is a subsidiary of Cogeco, which holds 35.3% of the Corporation's equity shares, representing 84.5% of the Corporation's voting shares.
+Cogeco holds 35.3% of Cogeco Communications' equity shares, representing 84.5% of the Cogeco Communications' voting shares.

-Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement For the year ended August 31, 2023, management fees paid to Cogeco amounted to \$18.6 million compared to \$22.3 million for fiscal 2022.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
+For the year ended August 31, 2023, management fees paid to Cogeco amounted to \$18.6 million compared to \$22.3 million for fiscal 2022.

-No direct remuneration is payable to Cogeco's executive officers by the Corporation.
-However, during fiscal years 2023 and 2022, the Corporation granted stock options and performance share units ("PSUs") to these executive officers, as executive officers of Cogeco Communications, as follows: 79,348 (78,700 in 2022) stock options, and 14,283 (11,000 in 2022) PSUs.
+No direct remuneration is payable to Cogeco's executive officers by Cogeco Communications.
+However, during fiscal years 2023 and 2022, Cogeco Communications granted stock options and performance share units ("PSUs") to these executive officers, as executive officers of Cogeco Communications, as follows: 79,348 (78,700 in 2022) stock options, and 14,283 (11,000 in 2022) PSUs.
 During fiscal 2023, Cogeco Communications charged Cogeco \$1,202,000 (\$1,178,000 in 2022), \$0 (\$0 in 2022) and \$863,000 (\$1,174,000 in 2022), respectively, with regards to Cogeco Communications' stock options, incentive share units and PSUs granted to these executive officers.